lahbabic/labyrinth/README.md

 To compile:
 make install

-To test with 2 default laby using BFS method: make exec
+To test with 2 default laby using BFS(breadth first search) algorithm: make exec

 Try "./test_module --help" for more information